EciStg/order-placement/probe/README.md

 ## Technical Overview

-Each API or Application MUST support two HTTP GET operations that will allow QA/IT/Support and other applications the ability to proactively monitor the health of APIs and applications.
+Each API or Application MUST support two HTTP GET operations that will allow QA/IT/Support and other applications the ability to pro-actively monitor the health of APIs and applications.
 It is expected that IT will be routinely calling the required probes with network and application health monitoring system many times throughout the day.
 These probes should also be made available to Customer Care ( Support ) where then can be executed on demand.
 The custom probes will be executed